ldodds/opendata-practitioners-guide/manuscript/three-metaphors-for-opendata.md

 ## Stone Soup

-The tale of "Stone Soup" is one that you may have heard already.
+The tale of "[Stone Soup](https://en.wikipedia.org/wiki/Stone_Soup)" is one that you may have heard already.
 Like all folk tales there are a number of different variations of it.
 The version I prefer goes something like this:

-A hungry traveler who comes to a village carrying nothing but an empty cooking pot.
-Initially, the villagers are unwilling to share their food with the traveler.
+A hungry traveller who comes to a village carrying nothing but an empty cooking pot.
+Initially, the villagers are unwilling to share their food with the traveller.
 So, the traveler fills their cooking pot with water from a nearby stream and sets it over a fire.
 The traveller then puts a large stone into the pot and sits down to wait.
 Curious, the villagers ask the traveller what they're doing.
 The traveler explains that they are making "stone soup" which will be a delicious meal.
 But they could do with a little bit of garnish to help improve the flavour.
 One villager offers a few carrots, which are then added to the pot.
 The story continues with more and more of the villagers choosing to contribute something extra to the pot.
 The story ends with the stone being removed from the pot and the whole village and the traveler enjoying a delicious meal.

 The story has often been used as a metaphor for community action.
 It clearly illustrates how small contributions from a wide community can add up to something much greater.